How does Gumroad handle credit card chargebacks?

 Q: Can Gumroad prevent chargebacks from happening?

 A: No. Not at all.
 There is no payment processing entity in the universe we presently inhabit that can stop a customer from issuing a chargeback.
-If someone at another payments website smugly informs you that their system prevents chargebacks, please verify that their pants are not currently burning.
+If someone at another payments website smugly informs you that their system prevents chargebacks, please verify that their pants are not currently burning due to their patent dishonesty.

 Q: Why wouldn't a customer recognize a charge on their credit card?